Attack on US lawmakers: what we know - Nigeria Today

 Republican lawmakers were practicing at a baseball field in the Washington suburb of Alexandria, Virginia ahead of Thursday night’s annual charity game against their Democratic counterparts when Hodgkinson fired a volley of shots.

-Republican Majority Whip Steve Scalise, the party’s number three in the House of Representatives, suffered a hip injury in the early morning melee.
+Republican Majority Whip Steve Scalise, the party’s number three in the House of Representatives, suffered a hip injury in the early morning ambush.

 Capitol police who were on security duty returned fire, as did Alexandria police who rushed to the scene.
 The suspect was apprehended, and the five people wounded were taken to area hospitals.